freenandes/filetitle/README.md

 2. Save or click outside the name title field
 3. The file will be immediately renamed to `pao-para-solucos.md`

+Note: The behavior should only affect the file being edited at that precise moment.
+It shouldn't bulk change all other files.

 ## Development

 1. Clone this